psamuels00/artwork/README.md

 **UI tweaks**
 - overall more consistency with the break points across pages: sm, md, lg
 - add support for dark backgrounds, esp to use black for The Demo
-- maybe add floating button to quickly jump to top of any long page
+- don't serve a .png as final click-through if there's a higher quality image, as for the onion
 - maybe add Next/Prev buttons to bottom of project pages
 - maybe transition page loads more smoothly
-- don't serve the .png as final click-through, use the jpg

 **Refactor code**
 - maybe build portfolio menu from data in projects.js, including new ordering options